 - 1/2 cup milk , plus extra to thin if needed

-Add the ice cubes, avocado slices, 1/2 cup of milk and condensed milk to the blender.
+Add the ice cubes, avocado, milk and some of the condensed milk to the blender.

 Cover and blend on high until the mixture is smooth.